 Brush the bread dough with milk (at room temperature).
 Cover it with cling wrap or clean kitchen towel.

-If your bread loaf is browning fast, cover the top of bread loaf with an aluminium foil and continue to bake.
-However I like the dark crust.
+If your bread loaf is browning fast, cover the top of bread loaf with an aluminum foil and continue to bake.
+However, I like the dark crust.
 After 40 minutes, take out the baked whole wheat buttermilk bread loaf from the oven.

-Let it rest for 5 minutes and de-mould it.
+Let it rest for 5 minutes and de-mold it.
 Brush it lightly with butter or oil and place it on a wired rack.